reyesenamorado97/tdd-student-store-starter/README.md

     for being excellent partners in this tough assignment.
     They helped answer my question for the twitter assignment as well.
 I learned a lot from talking to them.

+    PART 2
+    I would love to thank Kiara, Likashmi, Kevin, and Maurice for being the best team I had so far Kiara really helped me after my code for adding and removing to cart was bugged beyond repair.
+    I give her serious credit for her take and assistance.